CMorrison82z/tiled_import/README.md

 ## Contributing

 If you encounter any problems, feel free to open issues or create pull requests.
-For larger changes and additions, it's better to open an issue or ask me for input before making a pull request.

 ## Acknowledgements

 Bevy is awesome.

-## License

-This crate is free and open source.
-All code in this repository is dual-licensed under either:

-- Apache License, Version 2.0 ([LICENSE-APACHE](/LICENSE-APACHE) or <http://www.apache.org/licenses/LICENSE-2.0>)

-at your option.